helix-toolkit/helix-toolkit-nex/README.md

 HelixToolkit Nex is the experimental graphics engine from HelixToolkit.
 It offers a unified graphics interface designed to support multiple backend implementations, with an initial focus on Vulkan.

-The graphics interface and Vulkan backend are largely inspired by [LightWeightVk](https://github.com/corporateshark/lightweightvk).
+The graphics interface and Vulkan backend are inspired by [LightWeightVk](https://github.com/corporateshark/lightweightvk).

 Currently in development.